Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/guides/messaging/receive-text/swift.md

 menu_weight: 1
 ---

-Add `NXMConversationDelegate` as an extension to a `ViewController` or similar, and implement the `conversation(_ conversation: NXMConversation, didReceive event: NXMTextEvent)`:
+Add `NXMConversationDelegate` as an extension to a `ViewController` or similar, and implement `conversation(_ conversation: NXMConversation, didReceive event: NXMTextEvent)`:

 ```swift
 extension ViewController: NXMConversationDelegate {